Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 #### Feature extraction using convolution and pooling

-Natural images have the property of begin stationary (i.e. statistics of one part of the image are the same as any other part).
+Natural images have the property of being stationary (i.e. statistics of one part of the image are the same as any other part).
 This suggests that the features that we learn at one part of the image can also be applied to other parts of the image.

 **Example:** Having learned features over small ($8 \times 8$) patches sampled randomly from the larger $96 \times 96$ image, apply then the learned $8 \times 8$ feature detector anywhere in the image.